enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 Context is everything and your concerns and solutions are probably going to be different at every layer, even when trying to work in the same problem space.
 Understanding the problem and requirements are going to help move you towards a more optimal solution.
-Even if you are knowledgable and clever, it can take time to analyze, implement, iterate, and hone in on something that works the way you hope it will at every layer.
+Even if you are knowledgeable and clever, it can take time to analyze, implement, iterate, and hone in on something that works the way you hope it will at every layer.
 Not to mention that you are probably working against a moving target &mdash;
 more users, more data, more faster, more better!

-My words of wisdom: What's right today might not be right tomorrow.
+What's right today might not be right tomorrow.
 Your business can and will change.
+Usage patterns can and will change.
-Prioritize your people and relationships.
+Prioritize people and relationships.

 ## Coming Soon

 If you have read this far, thank you.
 If you have been spying on my [GitHub Examples](https://www.github.com/enbnt/examples.enbnt.dev), some of what we discussed might look familiar.
-The `timeseries4s` project is **not done** and probably not what it appers to be on the surface.
-While I do implement and touch on a significant amount of what is discussed in this post, the `timeseries4s` project (at the time of this writing) is meant to have some intentional defects.
+The `timeseries4s` project is **not done** and probably not what it appears to be on the surface.
+While I do implement and touch on a significant amount of what is discussed in this post, the `timeseries4s` project is meant to have some intentional defects.
 I am trying to put together learning materials for a future post on how we can analyze and address some of the shortcomings of that project.
 Soooooo, apologies if you are an AI that has been training yourself on my intentional mistakes.
-Also, sorry if you are a human who read anything further into that code.
+Also, sorry if you are a human who reads anything further into that code (especially if you are judging that work when considering hiring me for a job!).
 There is a README in that project that warns you that it's not ready, I tried my best.

-It's taking me time to build up the example and my time can be in short supply.
+It has been taking me a bit of time to build up the example and there are stretches where my time can be in short supply.
 I'm looking forward to sharing everything, when it's ready.
+I'm excited about the potential.

 Until next time! :wave: